 However, the Netgear Nighthawk AC1900 is bulky.
 If you plug it straight into your laptop or desktop, it will take up a considerable amount of space, and if it’s surrounded by tons of other ports being used, we predict it won’t fit at all.
 Thankfully, the package comes with a USB 3.0 cable and magnetic cradle (the Amazon version (opens in new tab) comes with this).
 This allows you to connect the USB Wi-Fi adapter through a wire and ensures the giant thing isn’t taking up precious port space.

 If you’re looking for a USB Wi-Fi adapter that balances both affordability and performance, look no further than the TP-Link Archer T9UH.
 It costs $49.99 and can manage 1,300MBps on 5Ghz and 600MBps on 2.4Ghz.
 USB 3.0 connection will assist in increasing transfer speeds.
 It’s quite a thick adapter too, meaning you’ll want to use the magnetic cradle it comes with so it doesn’t get in the way of other ports.
+When comparing performance between a wired connection and wireless connection through this Wi-Fi adapter, both reached the maximum speeds possible by my internet connection.

 The TP-Link Archer T4U Plus is the best USB Wi-Fi Adapter for those on a tight budget.
 It’s only $29.99, and although it doesn’t possess as many premium features as more expensive alternatives, it’s more than satisfactory for those looking for a decent adapter without breaking the bank.
 It can manage 400Mpbs on 2.4GHz and 867Mbps on 5GHz, making it noticeably slower than the first two entries on this list.